Half Girlfriend (film): Production

 The film went into production in March 2016.
 Prominent shooting locations included St. Stephen's College in New Delhi and Times Square and the UN Headquarters in New York City.
 It is the first Bollywood movie to be shot at the UN headquarters.
 The basketball action in the film is by Rob Miller, NBA and the ReelSports team.
 Around 200 students from different colleges were roped in to play extras as some of the scenes demand Delhi University students in the film.
 The trailer was released on 10 April.

 Box office

-The film was released on 20 May 2017 worldwide.
-The film collected ₹120 million on its opening day and ₹104 million on second day.
+The film was released on 20 May 2017 worldwide alongside Hindi Medium. it collected ₹120 million on its opening day and ₹104 million on the second day.
 On its first weekend, the total collection was noted as ₹320 million.
 On its second weekend, the total collection of the film stood at ₹540 million.
 Its lifetime worldwide gross is estimated to be ₹86–90 crore, with ₹72–77 crore earned domestically and ₹13–14 crore outside India.